1st Arkansas Cavalry Regiment (Confederate): Battles

-Flag
+Regimental color

-Regimental colors captured near Tulip, Arkansas, October 12, 1863.
+Regimental color captured near Tulip, Arkansas, on October 12, 1863.

-Dobbins' regimental colors were captured by Indiana cavalry near Tulip, Arkansas, in October 1863.
+Dobbins' regimental color was captured by Indiana cavalry near Tulip, Arkansas, in October 1863.
 Colonel Powell Clayton with three hundred and fifty men the 1st Indiana Cavalry and four pieces of light artillery, making a circuitous route, marching ninety miles in thirty-three hours, succeeded in surprising and completely routing Colonel Dobbins' cavalry brigade at Tulip, Arkansas, capturing one stand of colors, all his camp and garrison equipage, quartermaster and commissary stores, medical supplies, transportation, etc.

-The flag is currently located in the collections of the Old State House Museum in Little Rock, Arkansas.
-This flag measures 53" x 72".
+The regimental color is currently located in the collections of the Old State House Museum in Little Rock, Arkansas.
+It flag measures 53" x 72".
 It is blue and has a red cross.
 It has 13 stars.
-Trans-Mississippi Pattern Battle Flag of Dobbins 1st Arkansas Cavalry Regiment.
 The flag is sometimes referred to as a Polk Pattern flag after the flag used by General Leonidas Polk's Corps east of the Mississippi River.